aloksahay/EngageSDK/README.md

-# GuildSDK
+# EngageSDK
-Guild is an SDK to bring web3 to existing games on the App Store.
+EngageFi is a unity based mobile SDK to bring an alternate revenue model to existing ad-revenue based games based on real time verifiable engagement.